Therapeutics of Santa Barbara Goldenbush: A Medicinal California Native Herb Profile

 Why is Goldenbush rare in distillation?

 It is a native chaparral shrub distilled infrequently.
-Refugio Gardens produces limited artisan batches with careful stewardship of the habitat.
+Refugio Gardens produces limited artisan batches with careful habitat stewardship.

 How do I use Goldenbush essential oil?